Calopteron discrepans: Mating

 Although a few mating pairs were observed near the aggregations, mating activity was not directly observed on the aggregated mass of pupae, nor was there clear evidence of male attendance to the pupae.
 In fact, the majority of resting adults observed on surrounding vegetation were not engaged in copulation.
 Consequently, it appears that male-female pairing is not a primary function of the pupal aggregations.
 However, further research is needed to fully understand the reproductive behavior and mating strategies of Calopteron species, including the role of pupal aggregations in facilitating mating opportunities and enhancing reproductive success.

 Defense

 Aposematic coloration

 The integument of Calopteron larvae displays bright, contrasting coloration, suggesting aposematic coloration.
 This coloration may serve as a warning to predators, indicating that the larvae are distasteful or harmful.
 Pupation occurs within the last instar larval exoskeleton, which retains the bright larval coloration.
-This likely provides shelter and additional aposematic benefits to the pupa, This likely provides shelter and additional aposematic benefits to the pupa, enhancing its overall survival and protection against potential threats in its environment.
+This likely provides shelter and additional aposematic benefits to the pupa, enhancing its overall survival and protection against potential threats in its environment.